macCesar/purgeTSS/configuring-guide.md

 ## Shared Spacing
 The `spacing` scale is shared by the `margin`, `padding`, `width`, and `height` utilities.

-> **When you include `spacing` properties, purgeCSS will automatically generate all inherited utilities, it will also merge them with any other `spacing` utitilies if they are present****
+> **When you include the `spacing` utilities, `purgeTSS` will automatically generate all spacing-releated utilities, and it will merge them with any other spacing-related utilities present in the config file****

 ```javascript
 // ./purgetss/config.js